versatiles-org/versatiles-documentation/compendium/specification_reference_model.md

 1. It requires local or mounted server storage and cannot be hosted on remote cloud storage.
 2. SQLite becomes a necessary dependency (like libsqlite3-dev).
-3. Processing many tiles is inefficient given SQLite's limited throughput.
+3. Reading and writing many tiles is inefficient given SQLite's limited throughput.

 In response, some have turned to cloud-optimised map tile container formats such as [COMTiles](https://github.com/mactrem/com-tiles) or [PMTiles](https://github.com/protomaps/PMTiles), which consolidate tiles into a single file with an appended index for byte-range lookups of each tile.
 These formats are tailored to specific use cases; for example, PMTiles is designed for storage on public cloud storage such as AWS S3 and can be accessed serverlessly via JavaScript using HTTP range requests.
 While the concept of serverless tile hosting is innovative, it has notable drawbacks such as slow initialisation and caching challenges.
 Our goal is to remain independent of container formats that are application specific or prone to divergent future development paths.

 Accordingly, we have taken the lessons learned from COMTiles and PMTiles to create a uniquely simple container format, which is described here: [VersaTiles Container Specification](https://github.com/versatiles-org/versatiles-spec/blob/main/v02/readme.md).

 A unique feature of our format is the ability to perform fast spatial queries remotely.
 Users who only need a specific region, such as a continent, country or city, do not need to download the entire planet.
-Instead, they can use our [VersaTiles tool](https://github.com/versatiles-org/versatiles-rs) to filter and convert the remote container at [download.versatiles.org](https://download.versatiles.org) and download only an extract, for example:
+Instead, they can use our [VersaTiles CLI](https://github.com/versatiles-org/versatiles-rs) to filter and convert the remote container at [download.versatiles.org](https://download.versatiles.org) and download only an extract, for example:

 ```bash
 versatiles convert --bbox "5,45,10,48" https://download.versatiles.org/osm.versatiles switzerland.versatiles